MidhunVS21/Lego-Detection/README.md

 # LEGO Brick Color and Size Detection
 The goal of this project is to develop an automated system that can accurately detect and classify the color and size of LEGO bricks from images.

-# ARCHITECTURE USED:
+#  TECHNOLOGY USED:
+- PYTHON
-YOLO ARCHITECTURE
+- YOLO ARCHITECHTURE

 # WHY WE PREFER YOLO?